Frequently Asked Questions:

 Q. What is your accountability?

 A. We are checked annually by a licensed vet for the county and had to appear multiple times before our county's board to get a conditional use permit.
 We are usually checked once a year by an AKC inspector unless we have not had at least 7 registered poodle litters.
 We also have our MN Kennel license which is MN998693.
 We are also USDA inspected once a year.
-After 26 years of breeding we have puppies in most states in the country and in Canada.
+After 29 years of breeding we have puppies in most states in the country and in Canada.
 We are rated well by the BBB although we have not paid to be a member yet as we only minimally advertise, doing much business by referrals.
 We can also provide you with references if you ask.
 We also have a Facebook page and you can see reviews there.

 Q. Do you have any food recommendations?